MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 To get started, sign in to your preferred AI tool (ChatGPT, Copilot, Clausde, Gemini or other).

 ### Task 1
-Ask the AI tool a few questions and studdy its responses.
+Ask the AI tool a few questions and study its responses.
 Consider:
 * was the response helpful?
 * was the response what you expected?